NC3-LU/Diagnostic/documentation/userguide/README.md

 should be really important.
 Moreover you have, in the same category, a question less important.

-If the threshold are respectively 10 (threat 2 * weight 5 for exemple)
+If the threshold are respectively 10 (threat 2 * weight 5 for example)
-and 5 (threat 1 * weight 5 for exemple), then the maturity on a level is calculated this way: ((10/3 x maturity) + (5/3 x maturity)) where the maturity could be 0 if not managed, 1 if more or less managed and 2 if managed.
+and 5 (threat 1 * weight 5 for example), then the maturity on a level is calculated this way: ((10/3 x maturity) + (5/3 x maturity)) where the maturity could be 0 if not managed, 1 if more or less managed and 2 if managed.
 So if a policy is more or less managed about BYOD and